 But did you know the chances of these three conditions can be drastically reduced just by changing a few things in the pregnancy diet?
 (Click those links above to learn more.)

 What have you got to lose?
 Give you and your baby the best start by learning about, exploring and enjoying the following delicious 20 pregnancy superfoods.

 Conquering Mommy Guilt

 A quick aside before we jump into learning about the 20 amazing pregnancy superfoods.
 I had a bit of mommy guilt writing this list.

 “Ugh, why didn’t I eat as well as I should have during pregnancy?
 Maybe if I had eaten better (tooth decay, adrenal fatigue, my son’s health issues, etc. etc. etc.) wouldn’t have happened!”

 Some of you you might feel this same guilt.
 Can I stop you right there?

 If you find yourself blowing off this list because it’s just too much, or are feeling bad because you’re not eating that great, here’s one thing you need to do RIGHT NOW.
 Ask yourself, “What’s one thing on this list I can eat this week?”
 Pick one thing and eat it.
 Make it happen.

 You will have greater success by creating smaller, more achievable goals than trying to “do all the things”.
 All you need to do is pick one thing, experience some success and then add one more thing next time.
+Does that makes sense?

 20 Pregnancy Superfoods That Will Make You Healthy

-Without further delay, here are 20 wonderful pregnancy superfoods (other than water) that will change your pregnancy, birth and postpartum.
+Without further delay, here are 20 wonderful pregnancy superfoods (other than water) that will change your pregnancy, birth, and postpartum.
 Enjoy!

 Kale is one of my favorite pregnancy superfoods.
-In one cup of kale you have 4 grams of protein (that’s amazing, right?), 150 mg of calcium (which is perfect for growing a person that needs bones), 491 mg of potassium and way more than your daily requirements of Vitamin A and K. I could go on and on.
+In one cup of kale you have 4 grams of protein (that’s amazing, right?), 150 mg of calcium (which is perfect for growing a person that needs bones), 491 mg of potassium, and way more than your daily requirements of Vitamin A and K. I could go on and on.

 Spinach is high in niacin and zinc, as well as protein, fiber, vitamins A, C, E and K, thiamin, vitamin B6, folate, calcium, iron, magnesium, phosphorus, potassium, copper, and manganese.
-I like to eat spinach in smoothies OR steamed, then eaten with salt and vinegar.
+I like to eat spinach in green smoothies OR steamed, then eaten with salt and vinegar.

 As a former New Yorker, when I moved to the south I was horrified to discover that people eat this.
 But you know what?
-Cook it in bacon, salt them to taste and they’re amazing.
+Cook it in bacon, salt them to taste, and they’re amazing.
 If your culture doesn’t eat these… trust me.
 Try them!
 Not only are they a pregnancy superfood, but they’re amazing.

 Folate, however, is more bio-available than the synthetic folic acid found in enriched food products and in most store bought vitamins.
 Bio-availability means that your body will absorb and use the folate in broccoli better than the folic acid in your prenatal vitamin.

 If you are a vegetarian, spirulina is a great way to get iron in the diet.
 Besides iron, it is high in calcium and even contains protein!
 It does have an odd taste, however, but a friend of mine drinks it shook up in lemonade.
 I’ve always preferred spirulina in a green smoothie.

 Bananas are awesome.
-They are cheap, easily accessible, portable and very good for a pregnant mom and growing baby.
+They are cheap, easily accessible, portable, and very good for a pregnant mom and growing baby.
 They offer instant energy, help prevent those nasty pregnancy muscle cramps, and can even save the day by preventing those between meal morning sickness symptoms.

 Lacto Fermented Carrots

 These carrots are rich in probiotics, which are an essential part of a balanced pregnancy diet.
 Sound bizarre?
 Well don’t freak out.
 They’re ridiculously easy to make.
 I used The Complete Idiot’s Guide to Fermenting Foods with great success.
 You can too!

 When shopping look for a yogurt without dyes and sugar.
-I like to eat yogurt in smoothies, with granola or even by itself.
+I like to eat yogurt in smoothies, with granola, or even by itself.
 Plain yogurt can even be a great substitute for sour cream.